 FRANCISCO RABAL HOUSE OF CULTURE

 The house opened in 1991, and is located in the Square of Asunción Balaguer.
 Here, we have Manuel Coronado exhibition hall a spacious meeting room, various multipurpose rooms, the Public Library and the Jose Matrán Museum Room.
 The house features prizes, trophies and other awards granted to the aquiline actor Francisco Rabal, for whom the museum was named.
 The museum also exhibits the awards of his daugther, Teresa Rabal, who was an actress as well.
 Also, you can visit the various exhibitions of painting, photography and crafts that are performed here throughout the year.
 Currently, an important expansion of this building is underway.
-Back on the outside, from the Square of Asunción Balaguer, we walk towards the port of Aguilas.
+Back on the outside, from the Square of Asunción Balaguer, we walk with the audioguide towards the port of Aguilas.

 Work on the port was completed in 1884, and from that moment on, the commerce of Aguilas has flourished.
 Minerals of Sierra Almagrera, lead ore of Sierra Almenara, esparto grass and minerals from Granada, Murcia, Albacete, Almería and Jaen used to be shipped from this port.
 Ships from England unloaded their cargo of coal.
 Other ships brought cement from Catalonia, Scotland and Northern Africa.
 During the years 1912 to 1925, many ships used to arrive at this port.
 Sometimes, there were seven or eight vessels at the docks simultaneously.
 This port ceased operations in 2001.
 It is located at a longitude of 37 degrees 27 minutes, 7 seconds west of the Greenwich Meridian.
 For many years, the fishing port was home to the largest fleet in the Region of Murcia.
 It is very interesting to watch the auction and sale of fish that occurs in the market, near the port, on weekdays.
-To our right, at the foot of the Castle of Saint John, we can find the Lighthouse of Punta Negra.
+To our right, at the foot of the Castle of Saint John, we can find with the audioguide the Lighthouse of Punta Negra.

 THE LIGHTHOUSE OF PUNTA NEGRA

 This lighthouse is located at the foot of the castle, near the commercial port.
 It is 30.9 meters high above sea level, with a range of 15 miles, and an electric lighting system.
 This lighthouse replaced the old-one, known as the "White Lighthouse", built in 1859.
 The "White Lighthouse" was lit for the first time on August 30th, 1860.
-Now, we take a pleasant walk along the harbor towards the North side, leaving the lighthouse behind us.
+Now, we take a pleasant walk with the audioguide along the harbor towards the North side, leaving the lighthouse behind us.
 On the way, we find an amazing sculpture: The Icarus.

 THE MILL OF SAGRERA

 This mill is situated on a hill in the center of the town, facing the sea.
 This is a no-longer-used grain mill with an original touch, from where you can see the entire city.
 You reach it by going up narrow, winding streets.
 The gentle sea breeze slowly rotates its long blades of canvas.
 The mill blades seem to form part of the aquiline landscape, and enjoy a commanding view of the Bay of Levante and the port.
 Continuing our tour of the port, we get to the area called "la calica" where the “Royal Stairway” is located.
 This is an entry with stairway leading down to the sea.
-Across the walk, we observe the monument that honors the railroad.
+Across the walk, we observe with the audioguide the monument that honors the railroad.